lees19/cs6140final/README.md

 \end{align}
 $$

 Where $A, B, C, D$ are all learnable parameters.
 This model takes in a $1-D$ input signal $u$, projects it to an $N-D$ latent vector $x$ and then projecting the latent vector back into a $1-D$ output signal $y$.
 In order to apply this model to a discrete signal, the $A, B, C$ matrices need to be discretized. $D$ will be omitted, since it can just be thought of as a skip connection.
 However, in order to apply the SSM to discrete sequences, it must be discretized.
-This can be done using the bilinear method:
+This can be done using the bilinear method for some step size $\Delta$:

 $$
 \begin{align}